Skip to main content

 Writers will be provided with the following:

-Residency Duration: 6-12 weeks, depending on the writer’s proposed period of the Lab.
-All public programmes must be completed within 5 months of the start of the Lab.
+Residency Duration: 16 weeks, depending on the writer’s proposed period of the Lab.
+All public programmes must be completed within the duration of the Lab.

 Application Procedure: To apply, please download the Application Guide.
 All applications are to be submitted via Form SG.